Updated April 2019

-Royal Canin is our first choice because not only is it specifically formulated for aging cats with poor teeth, it also has other nutrients for senior cats.
+Royal Canin is the number one choice because not only is it specifically formulated for aging cats with poor teeth, it also has other nutrients for senior cats.
 As our cats age it is often not one ailment like poor teeth, it is usually accompanied by joint problems or kidney problems or diabetes so often more than one factor needs to be considered.

-All of these four products will all suit an aging cat with dental problems.
+All four of these products s will suit an aging cat with dental problems.
 You might be finding that costs associated with caring for your senior cat have risen as more specialized products are needed to keep him healthy and active.

-It is comforting to know that you kitty can still eat comfortably and meet all dietary requirements with no teeth.
+It is comforting to know that even without teeth your cat can still eat comfortably and meet dietary requirements.